-The proposed classification of synthetic amorphous silica as "harmful to the respiratory tract through prolonged or repeated exposure by inhalation" only refers to one extraordinary case: the inhalation of SAS dusts in high concentrations over long periods of time.
+The proposed classification of synthetic amorphous silica as "harmful to the respiratory tract through pro-longed or repeated exposure by inhalation" only refers to one extraordinary case: the inhalation of SAS dusts in high concentrations over long periods of time.
 Consumers do not come into contact with such dusts at all because all consumer products contain silica in bound form only.
-Safety at workspaces and health of employees is guaranteed by national occupational health and safety regulations.